fractus-io/keras-tutorial/README.md

 ...

-After 60 epochs accuracy on accuracy on test images(val_acc) is 99.34%, which is again improvement in comparism to MLP models.
+After 60 epochs accuracy on test images(val_acc) is 99.34%, which is improvement in comparism to both MLP models.

 Graphs: